 Visually, it seems to be the right shape.
 An alert GIS operator would notice that the status bar reports an absurd geographic location for Mexico, just off the coast of Africa, when hovering the mouse over the drawing window.
 An experienced GIS operator might also notice that scale indicates Mexico is about the size of our swimming pool, but many of us might not notice such clearly wrong values.

 Tech Tip: This is how toxic data gets imported into workflow.
 The drawing seen above has the wrong coordinate system assigned, but when opened in its own drawing window it looks perfectly OK.
 Only when it appears as a layer together with correct data will it be seen to be in error.
 If we do not catch the error now we risk using this drawing to create other drawings, proliferating the error into our workflow and into our archives.
 Ultimately, if we publish the data we might even end up contributing to the world's growing inventory of junk data.
 This topic shows us how to avoid doing that.

 We will see what coordinate system has been assigned to this drawing by seeing what the Info pane reports.

-As before, the Component pane reports that the projection for this drawing has not yet been assigned, reporting Pseudo Mercator in red text to indicate Pseudo Mercator has been assigned only as a placeholder.
+As before, the Info pane reports that the projection for this drawing has not yet been assigned, reporting Pseudo Mercator in red text to indicate Pseudo Mercator has been assigned only as a placeholder.

 We know that the initial coordinate system assigned as a provisional placeholder is wrong, because the drawing we exported into that shapefile used Latitude / Longitude coordinate system.
 Because we removed the .prj and the .mapmeta files that reported the coordinate system used by the shapefile there is no way for any GIS software to know what that shapefile contains.